schellingb/dosbox-pure/README.md

 ### Automated controller mappings
 When a game is loaded, DOSBox Pure will try to detect the game and apply a controller mapping.
-To see the applied mapping, check the `Port 1 Controls` screen in the RetroArch menu.
+To see the applied mapping, check Controller Port 1 under the "Controller Mapper" tab of the start menu.
-It will show `Detected Automatic Key Mapping: <GAMENAME>`.
+It will show `Mapping: <GAMENAME>`.
 Additionally you can set the core option `Input > Advanced > Automatic Game Pad Mappings` to `Enable with notification on game detection`.

 ### Mouse emulation
-Under the `Controls` screen in the RetroArch menu there are 2 mouse emulation modes available by switching the `Device Type` setting of any port with left/right.
+Under the "Controller Mapper" screen in the start menu there are 2 mouse emulation modes available by switching the `Preset` setting of any port.
 There is `Mouse with Left Analog Stick` and `Mouse with Right Analog Stick`.
 When choosing left stick, the face buttons (B/A) will be used as left/right mouse buttons.
 For the right stick the shoulder buttons L/R will be used as left/right mouse buttons.